kubestellar/kubestellar/docs/content/v0.20/architecture.md

        the object.
     -  Gets the lister for Placement objects and list all placements
     -  Iterates on all placements, and for each placement:
-        - evaluates the placement label selector vs. object labels to check if there is a match.
+        - evaluates whether the object matches the downsync selection criteria in the Placement.
-        - If there is a match, uses the lister for ManagedCluster and find the matching clusters using the label selector expression for clusters.
+        - If there is a match, list ManagedClusters and find the matching clusters using the label selector expression for clusters.
         - If there are matching clusters, add the names of the cluster to a hashmap setting the name of the cluster as a key.
 Cluster groups from different placements are merged together.
+        - If the one of the matched Placements has ` WantSingletonReportedState` set to true, clusters are sorted in alphanumerical order and only the first cluster is selected for delivery.
     -  If there are no matching clusters, the worker returns without actions and is ready to process other events from the queue.
     -  If there are matching clusters: